nathanallen/nathanallen.github.io/source/_posts/2013-11-04-jquery-selector-game.markdown

 Hitting backspace triggers the browser to go back to the previous page in its  history.
 Everyone has at some infuriating moment done it.
 At the moment I've only accidentely managed to sidestep the problem.

 The address bar, as understated as it is, is the only safe place I could think of to display game stats.
 As a side-effect of updating the hash, the browser thinks you've  gone to a new page.
 So if you bump into the backspace, you may just go back to an earlier score without the page reloading.

+So that's jquery selector, the game.
+Or as I like to call it: jquery destructor.
+Now I'm in the process of refactoring my javascript, seperating out my controllers, and using more of an object oriented approach.